Our Story

 The following weeks were a blur.
 People were messaging us non-stop about the game.
 New games were being set up around the world.
 I even got interviewed on a radio station in Sydney.
 It was terrifying.

 Meanwhile, I still had a normal job completely unrelated to Chickens.
+I started to gradually reduce my hours each week to free up more time to fix my buggy Chicken-hunting prototype.

 Build something people enjoy